ryantm/agenix/README.md

 #### CLI

-You don't need to install it:
+You don't need to install it,

 ```console
 nix run github:ryantm/agenix -- --help
 ```

-if you want to (change the system based on your system):
+but, if you want to (change the system based on your system):

 ```nix
 {